Lieutenant Governor of California: Higher education

 The lieutenant governor is the only elected official in California to have a comprehensive policymaking role over the entire higher education system.
 By virtue of office, he or she is a full voting member of the Board of Regents of the University of California, the Board of Trustees of California State University, the Board of Governors of the California Community College System, and the Calbright College Board of Trustees.
+Indeed, the lieutenant governor's membership on the University of California Board of Regents is mandated by Article IX, Section 9 of the California Constitution.

 Natural resources

 Together with the state controller and director of finance, the lieutenant governor is a member of the California State Lands Commission.
 The State Lands Commission is an independent state agency which manages 450,000 acres of school trust lands and an additional 4,000,000 acres of public trust lands consisting of California's foreshore, nearshore, and the beds of natural navigable rivers, streams, lakes, bays, estuaries, inlets, and straits.
 The position of commission chair alternates annually between the lieutenant governor and the state controller; in those years when the lieutenant governor is commission chair, the lieutenant governor is also a voting member of the Ocean Protection Council and a non-voting member of the California Coastal Commission.